Keanu-Ellwood-DVT/Path-of-Exile-modding-tool/README.md

 * [Bots only] Copy `Path-of-Exile-modding-tool\optional\blackscreen` content to `Path-of-Exile-modding-tool\extracted`.
 Yes to override.
 Correct path will be `Path-of-Exile-modding-tool\extracted\Shaders\Renderer\Fog.ffx` for example.
 This will reduce gpu usage on vmware from 60 (100% spikes, 1sec lags) to 15% and no spikes

+* [Low end nvidia 1050 or below] Copy `Path-of-Exile-modding-tool\optional\nvidia` content to `Path-of-Exile-modding-tool\extracted`.
+Yes to override.
+Correct path will be `Path-of-Exile-modding-tool\extracted\Shaders\Renderer\Fog.ffx` for example.
+This will reduce gpu usage.
+You can use it on AMD but it may cause some lighting problems

 * [If you want to remove delirium fog] Copy `Path-of-Exile-modding-tool\optional\null delirium fog` content to `Path-of-Exile-modding-tool\extracted`.
 Edit "exclude" file, delete "League_Affliction/fogAttachment" line, save

 * Run `Start.cmd`